Edith Cowan University: Vice-chancellors and chancellors

-Steve Chapman commenced as vice-chancellor in April 2015.
-Previous vice-chancellors include Kerry Cox (from 2006 to 2014), Millicent Poole (from 1997 to 2005) and Roy Lourens (from 1991 to 1997).
+Clare Pollock commenced as vice-chancellor in September 2024.
+Previous vice-chancellors include Steve Chapman (2015–2024), Kerry Cox (2006–2014), Millicent Poole (1997–2005) and Roy Lourens (1991–1997).

 Robert French was the inaugural chancellor (1991–1997).
-In January 2022, Denise Goldsworthy became the fifth chancellor.
-Previous chancellors include Robert Nicholson (1997–2004), Hendy Cowan (2004–2018) and Kerry Sanderson (2019–2021).
+In August 2024, Gaye McMath was elected the sixth chancellor.
+Previous chancellors include Robert Nicholson (1997–2004), Hendy Cowan (2004–2018), Kerry Sanderson (2019–2021) and Denise Goldsworthy (2022–2024).

 Governing council

 The University Council is the governing body of the organisation which controls and manages the operation, affairs, concerns and property of the university, in accordance with its Corporate Governance Statement.

 The membership of the council is composed of people across various disciplines and groups as mandated under Part III, Sect.
 9 of the Edith Cowan University Act 1984.
 Its membership includes persons appointed by the Governor of Western Australia, co-opted members, members of the academic and general staff of the university as elected by the members of these groups, and alumni and student guild representatives.
 With the exception of the Chancellor and students, members of council are elected for three-year terms, or in the case of a by-election for the balance of the current term.
 An elected member of the council may serve for up to three consecutive terms, after which they are subject to a twelve-month break before they may be reconsidered for council.
 Students elected to the University Council hold office for a term of one year from the date their election takes effect, and are not eligible for re-election more than once.